Connecticut State Community College Norwalk

-Norwalk Community College (NCC), formerly Norwalk State Technical College and Norwalk Community-Technical College, is a public community college in Norwalk, Connecticut.
-It is the third-largest of the twelve colleges in the Connecticut State Colleges & Universities system (CSCU) system.
+CT State Community College Norwalk, formerly Norwalk Community College (NCC), Norwalk State Technical College and Norwalk Community-Technical College, is a public community college in Norwalk, Connecticut.
+It is the third-largest of the twelve colleges in the Connecticut State Colleges & Universities (CSCU) system.
 The school, which has an open admissions policy, offers 45 associate degree and 26 certificate programs.